 - CRP levels of 4 mg/L vs. 1 mg/L, 6 mg/L vs. 3 mg/L, and 9 mg/L vs. 6 mg/L have a difference of 3 mg/L in CRP.
 These differences correspond to the differences of 15.7526 mg/dL in fitted FIB levels

 b.
 Which analysis gave constant ratios of the fitted values when comparing two groups that differed by an absolute increase in c units in CRP levels (i.e., comparing CRP=x to CRP = x+c)?
 Explicitly provide all those similar paired comparisons from the table.
+(5 points given)

 Answer: